banool/aptos_sdk_dart/README.md

 This package re-exports the [Dart Aptos API](https://github.com/banool/aptos_api_dart) and provides additional functionality to support its use, such as utilities for working with hex strings / addresses and functionality supporting Aptos accounts, particularly for working with keys / account addresses.

+For example code demonstrating how to use this library, check out https://github.com/banool/aptos_sdk_dart/blob/main/test/full_library_test.dart.

 **Warning**: Due to [deficiencies in the OpenAPI generator for Dart](https://stackoverflow.com/questions/72266600/how-to-use-oneof-with-openapi-generator-for-dart), any endpoint in the [OpenAPI spec](https://github.com/aptos-labs/aptos-core/blob/main/api/doc/openapi.yaml) that recursively depends on something with a OneOf / AllOf is not really usable.
 See more in the linked StackOverflow question.
 The only workaround right now is to write your own code for submitting to that endpoint.
 If you want to do so, consider writing a "fixer" for the [Dart Aptos API](https://github.com/banool/aptos_api_dart) that makes the change directly to that API post-codegen.

 Ignoring the above issues, this SDK is currently still incomplete compared to the [typescript SDK](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk).
 For example, this doesn't offer a faucet client.
 Hopefully I'll have time to build it out further in the future.